Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D Candidate in the School of Computing at Macquarie University, supervised by Longbing Cao.
+I'm a Ph.D Candidate in the School of Computing at Macquarie University, supervised by [Longbing Cao](https://en.wikipedia.org/wiki/Longbing_Cao) and also member of [Data Science Lab]([https://en.wikipedia.org/wiki/Longbing_Cao](https://datasciences.org).
 My research focuses on how advanced Natural Language Processing (NLP) techniques and Large Language Models (LLMs) can transform the patent industry.
 I work on patent analysis and automated patent text generation, exploring innovative applications of NLP in this domain.

 Prior to my PhD, I earned a Master’s degree in Industrial Engineering from Inha University.
 I also worked as an NLP researcher at NHN, one of South Korea's largest IT companies, where I gained three years of industry experience in Natural Language Processing.